-The lodging of a declaration signed by the declarant or her/his representative renders her/him responsible under the provisions in force for the:
+The lodging of a declaration signed by the declarant or their representative renders them responsible under the provisions in force for the:

 - Accuracy of the information given in the declaration. - Authenticity of the declaration and - Compliance obligations relating to the entry of the goods in question.